-A total of two (2) species were detected as incidental wildlife observations in 2024.
-White-tailed Deer (Odocoileus virginianus) and Coyote (Canis latrans) tracks were observed within the site.
-Both species have been assigned provincial conservation status (S-rank) of either S5 by the Natural Heritage Information Center (NHIC, 2021), which indicates that their provincial population is "secure", respectively.
-White-tailed Deer are consider an Area Sensitive species, according to Ontario Ministry of Natural Resources (OMNR, 2000).
+A total of one (1) species was detected as an incidental wildlife observation in 2024.
+Coyote (Canis latrans) White-tailed Deer (Odocoileus virginianus) tracks were observed within the subject property.
+Direct observations of Eastern Chipmunk (Tamias striatus) and Woodchuck (Marmota momax) were also recorded incidentally.
+These species have all been assigned provincial conservation status (S-rank) of S5 by the Natural Heritage Information Center (NHIC, 2021), which indicates that the provincial populations are "secure".
+White-tailed Deer are also considered Area Sensitive species, according to Ontario Ministry of Natural Resources (OMNR, 2000).
+A full list of all wildlife recorded within and adjacent to the study area can be found in Appendix C.